larrybirdhr-hr/introduction_to_data_science/README.md

 ## Project Motivation

 Boston and Seatle Airbnb datasets were collected and investigated using Cross-Industry Standard Process of Data Mining (CRISP-DM).
-Three bisinuess questions were asked and answered:
+Three bisinuess questions were asked and answered: <br>

 1): Are there significant difference between Boston and Seattle Airbnb data?
 2): What features are most dominant to determine the rental price in both markets?